canonical/checkbox/checkbox-ng/docs/dev/intro.rst

 - Run the :command:`./test-in-vagrant.sh` from the top-level directory.
 This will take the longer but will go over *all* the tests on *all* the supported versions of Ubuntu.
-It will run CheckBox unit-tests, PlainBox unit-tests and it will even run integration tests that actually execute jobs.
+It will run Checkbox unit-tests, Plainbox unit-tests and it will even run integration tests that actually execute jobs.

 - Run the :command:`./test-in-lxc.sh` from the top-level directory.
 This also